 All of the above required great organization and planning as well as the ability to work with and engage children of a large range of ages.

-Some of the conflicts involving bullying also involved fostering a professional relationship with the parents and guardians of the children involved.

 Various Childcare Jobs, Philadelphia, PA and Jenkintown, PA Babysitter/Nanny, 2008-present day

 Monitored children from ages 1-13 throughout the day and overnight and engaged them in a variety of activities such as arts and crafts, games, and sports.